jonahc44/DiscordBot/README.md

-Discord music bot that plays Youtube and Spotify links in voice chat
+(DEPRECATED) Discord music bot that plays Youtube and Spotify links in voice chat